 Shannon O'Donnell ~ Shannon has a master's degree in Education and teaches high school English in Montana, where she lives with her husband and three children.
 She loves daffodils and lattes and anything chocolate.
 To Shannon, some of the best books on earth are Cornelia Funke's Inkheart Trilogy, The Fablehaven series, and anything by James Dashner.
 On the writing side of things, she is the author of two picture books and a middle grade novel and is represented by Terrie Wolf of AKA Literary.
 While seeking the right 'home' for her stories, she continues writing and working with young writers in her community.blogfacebooktwittergoodreads

 Eden Unger Bowditch~Eden has been writing since she was very, very small.
 She has been writing since she could use her brain to think of something to say.
 She has written songs and stories and plays, shopping lists and film scripts and secret notes and dreams and poems and books and others things.
 She has been a musician and a journalist and a welder and an editor and an author and other things, too.
 The best thing of all is that she gets to be a mom.
 That's her favorite.
 And she gets to be married to her best friend.
 Writing is right after that in favorite things.
 Riding camels, that’s cool, too, but not a favorite.
-The Atomic Weight of Secrets… is the first book in the Young Inventors Guild Trilogy.
+Eden is the author of The Young Inventors Guild Trilogy.
+The first book in the series, The Atomic Weight of Secrets or the Arrival of the Mysterious Men in Black came out in 2011.
+The second volume, The Ravens of Solemano, was published in September, 2013.
 Presently, Eden lives with her family in Cairo, Egypt.
 But that’s another story entirely….

 Dianne is a fifth grade teacher by day and a writer by night.
 (Not to mention